comp423-25s/comp423-25s.github.io/docs/resources/apis/6-fast-api-tutorial.md

 Next, let’s introduce a **Pydantic** model to represent our data.
 These models serve a dual purpose: first they give us a Python class we can use throughout our server-side code.
 Second, in conjunction with FastAPI, they will automatically create a schema for our API specifications.

 We’ll use a simple "Post" resource as an example throughout this tutorial.
-Let's start by return a list of posts from a global dictionary that we’ll pre-populate with a couple sample posts.
+Let's start by returning a list of posts from a global dictionary that we’ll pre-populate with a couple sample posts.

 1. Define the `Post` model as a subclass of `pydantic.BaseModel`.
 Be sure to add the `import` statement for `BaseModel`.
 Define it to have two attributes: `id` and `content`.
 2. Create a global dictionary `posts_db` containing two posts keyed by their IDs.